 Step 1: Meet with the Director of Accessibility Services

 Your first step in obtaining accommodations is to request a meeting with the Director of Accessibility Services.
 We encourage you to do this even if you do not have documentation in hand at the time of the first meeting.
 The need for documentation can be assessed during the first meeting.
 Our priority is to begin the conversation about your future college success.
-Incoming students contact: Please contact us before SOAR to be included in our SOAR advising group.
-For transfer students, meet with us when you come to campus to select your courses with the registrar.
-To get started, request an appointment, call 517/629-0562 or email firstname.lastname@example.org.
+Incoming first year students and transfer students please email email@example.com to start the process.

 The process of determining appropriate accommodations is based on your report of past history and impressions of future needs as well as the Director’s professional assessment and knowledge of your college-level classes.
 Third party documentation serves to add to the pool of information available to the Director to make judgments regarding the appropriateness of various requests.
 It is best if you begin the process of obtaining this information as soon as possible.
 If you are uncertain what you need we can help you.